 The second largest city in Lebanon feels very different to Beirut.
 With many bullet holes still clearly visible, wounds from the Civil War have yet to be healed.
 In addition, Tripoli also suffered severe Sunni and Alawite clashes (2013-2015) between supporters and opponents of Al Assad’s regime in Syria.
-Although currently Tripoli is generally fine to visit, the omnipresence of military forces all over the city is really impressive, and you will definitely get a feel for how hard the recent history of this city has been.
+Although currently, Tripoli is generally fine to visit, the omnipresence of military forces all over the city is really impressive, and you will definitely get a feel for how hard the recent history of this city has been.

-Having said that, assuming there is no violence at the moment, the bustling and labyrinthine Old City full of madrassas, mosques and hammams; the impressive and well preserved Citadel of Raymond de Saint-Gilles (a medieval Crusader fortress); the traditional colorful souqs where craftsmen still work as they have done for centuries; and the amazing food and sweets make a daytrip to Tripoli definitely worth the experience.
+Having said that, assuming there is no violence at the moment, the bustling and labyrinthine Old City full of madrassas, mosques and hammams; the impressive and well preserved Citadel of Raymond de Saint-Gilles (a medieval Crusader fortress); the traditional colorful souqs where craftsmen still work as they have done for centuries; and the amazing food and sweets make a day trip to Tripoli definitely worth the experience.

-I again recommend doing the daytrip to Tripoli with my friend Mohammad.
+I again recommend doing the day trip to Tripoli with my friend Mohammad.
 He will know what the up to date situation is and will never take you anywhere if it is not 100% safe.
 In addition, he will probably make a few stops along the way and show you other interesting places like the Mussaylha Fort in Batroun.

 Arriving and Departing from Beirut

 If you fly to Lebanon, you will land in the Beirut – Rafic Hariri International Airport.
 Some budget airlines fly to Beirut via Istanbul so you might need more than one flight to get to Lebanon.
-As you are travelling to a different country, you need to do a research about the visa and the documents you may need to enter Lebanon.
+As you are traveling to a different country, you need to do a research about the visa and the documents you may need to enter Lebanon.
 Passport holders of 79 countries are eligible for visa on arrival as long as they don’t have any Israeli stamps.

-The security at the Beirut airport is pretty tight, so for your departure you should definitely try to get there a few hours before your flight time.
+The security at the Beirut airport is pretty tight, so for your departure, you should definitely try to get there a few hours before your flight time.
 Expect to have to wait in the passport control line and go through some security checks.